-The principles in relation to dividing the pool of assets and liabilities are similar for married and de facto couples with the exception being that while superannuation is usually included in the property pool for both couples, it is treated as an asset for married couples and as a financial resource for de facto couples.
+The principles in relation to dividing the pool of assets and liabilities are similar for married and de facto couples, with the exception being that while superannuation is usually included in the property pool for both couples, it is treated as an asset for married couples and as a financial resource for de facto couples.
 In Western Australia, there cannot be superannuation splitting orders made in the Family Court for de facto couples.
-Parties should seek independent legal advice regarding their particular circumstances and how the Family Court is likely to deal with their property settlement, including their superannuation entitlements, based upon the facts of their case.
+See us regarding your particular circumstances and learn how the Family Court is likely to deal with your property settlement, including superannuation entitlements, based upon the facts of your case.

 To determine how the property is to be divided, or what Order should be made, the Court is required to take several factors into account.
 Principally (but not exclusively) these include:

 - the financial contributions made directly or indirectly by or on behalf of a party to the acquisition, conservation or improvement of any property;

 - the contributions (other than a financial contribution) made directly or indirectly by or on behalf of a party to the acquisition, conservation or improvement of any property;

 - the contribution made by a party to the welfare of the family and any children of the relationship, including any contribution made in the capacity of homemaker or parent;